 Loading the Data

 Load the data into Tableau.
 You will need data from the income statement and balance sheet tabs.
 Therefore, you must link the income and balance sheet data correctly in Tableau.
+There will be 516 rows visible if you link the data correctly.

 Part 2 Questions

-Please answer the following questions in your memo.
+Please answer the following questions in Tableau.
 These questions will help you ensure that you loaded the data correctly.
 You may wish to check your answers in Python.

 What are the combined total assets of all companies for all years?